dotnet/csharplang/proposals/low-level-struct-improvements.md

     public RS(int[] array, int index)
     {
-        // Okay: even though there is no [RefFieldsEscape] annotation the fields are initialized
+        // Okay: even though there is no [RefFieldEscapes] annotation the fields are initialized
         // with known heap values
         _field = ref array[index];
     }

-    [RefFieldsEscape]
+    [RefFieldEscapes]
     public RS(ref int i)
     {
-        // Okay: the constructor is annotated with [RefFieldsEscape] which allows for fields to be
+        // Okay: the constructor is annotated with [RefFieldEscapes] which allows for fields to be
         // initialized with any value that is ref-safe-to-escape to calling method.
 That is the
         // case for `i` hence this is legal
         _field = ref i;